hcientist/OnlinePythonTutor/unsupported-features.md

 #### Can I iframe-embed using https?

 Yes, only for Python, though.
 Change the embed URL from http:// to https:// and it should hopefully work.

-#### Can I run my own version offline without Internet access?

-Yes, if you care about only Python.
-See the directions in [Overview for Developers](developer-overview.md).
-Unfortunately, this is much harder to do for other languages, since they use backends that are in v4-cokapi/ that communicate with the visualizer in more complex ways.